in-the-keyhole/now-playing-hasura/README.md

 ## Setup

-Copy the `dotenv` file and rename the copy to .env - the default values can be left for now.
+Copy the `dotenv` file and rename the copy to `.env` - the default values can be left for now.

-In docker-compose.yaml, uncomment the appropriate image for graphql-engine (data service).
+In `docker-compose.yaml`, uncomment the appropriate image for graphql-engine (`data` service).

 Run `make dev` to initiate the `docker compose` script.